Sarah Longwell: The Bulwark

-In 2018, Longwell launched The Bulwark, a conservative opinion website, with the help of Kristol and conservative radio host Charlie Sykes.
+In 2018, Longwell launched The Bulwark, a pro-democracy news and opinion website, with the help of Kristol and others.
 Initially launching as a news aggregator with anti-Trump content, the website revamped into a news and opinion destination, using digital staffers from the now-defunct The Weekly Standard.
-By 2019, The Bulwark had raised about $1 million to establish a "rational, non-Trumpist forum".
+By 2019, The Bulwark had raised about $1 million to establish a "rational, non-Trumpist forum."
+The publication's revenue comes from subscriptions, advertising, merchandise, and live events, growing into one of the country's largest independent media companies.

+The Bulwark has been called "one of the breakout media successes of the 2024 election" due to its growth on YouTube and other platforms.
+CNN reported that the publication was in the midst of a "growth spurt" during the election.
+In June 2026, the Wall Street Journal reported that The Bulwark has more than one million total subscribers and over 140,000 paid subscribers, emerging as one of the "digital-media properties that are attracting investors at premium valuations."
+In August 2026, Inc. reported that The Bulwark had surpassed 1.7 million YouTube subscribers, with annual revenue on track to reach about $30 million.

-As publisher of The Bulwark, Longwell often guest-writes columns for the website, analyzing political news of the day and pushing back against the pro-Trump movement.
-In February 2021, she lamented the role of certain Republicans in the Capitol riots, urging Americans to "never forget who the enemies of democracy were".
-Longwell supports "principled conservatism", claiming "hope is not lost, people are mostly good (regardless of who they vote for), and that America is going to be okay".
-Longwell also participates in podcasts sponsored by The Bulwark with assorted co-hosts such as Jonathan V. Last, Tim Miller, and George Conway.
+As publisher of The Bulwark, Longwell guest-writes columns for the website, analyzing political news of the day and pushing back against the pro-Trump movement.
+In 2021, she lamented the role of certain Republicans in the Capitol riots, urging Americans to "never forget who the enemies of democracy were."
+Longwell supports "principled conservatism," claiming "hope is not lost, people are mostly good (regardless of who they vote for), and that America is going to be okay."

-Personal life

-Longwell married in 2013.
-In 2016, Longwell and her wife had their first child.